Back to UHI homepage

 Strategies for Remediating Compromised Soils in the Landscape [37 MB .pdf] - Presentation slides cover tree protection during construction, scoop and dump remediation, amending soil, trenching, structural soil and more. .ppt | .pdf

 Long-Term Remediation of Disturbed Urban Soils [12 MB .pdf] - Presentation by Miles Sax & Nina Bassuk at the 2014 International Society of Arboriculture International Conference and Trade Show.
 Abstract | View slides

 Urban Soils Remediation and Use of Organic Amendments [4.7 MB .pdf] - Shorter presentation on scoop and dump technique and soil health benefits.

 Video: 'Scoop and dump' with backhoe [0:49] - Short clip of backhoe demonstrating the 'scoop and dump' technique of soil remediation in runoff retention bioswales adjacent to parking lots near Rice Hall on the Cornell University campus.

 Video: 'Scoop and dump' planting at Cornell University [3:23] - 'Urban Eden' students prepare and plant runoff retention bioswales adjacent to parking lots near Rice Hall off Tower Road, Spring 2014.
 Includes 4- and 14-month updates.

 Video: Soil Health and the Scoop and Dump Method of Soil Remediation [48:48] - Presentation by Miles Sax comparing 'scoop and dump' to unremediated sites and the long-term soil health benefits of the practice.

-© 2007 Department of Horticulture, College of Agriculture and Life Sciences, Cornell University
+© Horticulture Section, School of Integrative Plant Science, College of Agriculture and Life Sciences, Cornell University